GSA/digitalgov.gov/content/posts/2014/04/2014-04-11-storyboard-a-tool-for-a-successful-video.md

 topics:
   - content
   - video
-  - apps challenges
+  - apps-challenges
-  - EPA
+  - epa
-  - US Environmental Protection Agency
+  - us-environmental-protection-agency
 ---

 <span style="line-height: 1.5em;">The script is king when it comes to creating a video.
 Once you have the words, it’s the pictures that will tell the story.</span>